frePPLe/frepple/doc/user-guide/user-interface/getting-around/importing-data.rst

   will use a semicolon (;) as delimiter.
 Otherwise a comma (,) is used.
   See http://en.wikipedia.org/wiki/Decimal_mark

-* The date format expected by frePPLe is “YYYY-MM-DD HH\:MM\:SS”.
+* The date format expected by frePPLe is 'YYYY-MM-DD HH\:MM\:SS'.

 * The data file is expected to be encoded in the character encoding defined by the setting CSV_CHARSET (default UTF-8).